mjkim21-dev/mjkim.github.io/docs/03-Component-Selection/Component-Selection.md

 ## Bluetooth Module's Selected Major Components

 The following sections are the selected major components necessary for the A3 Bluetooth Subsystem.

 ### Power Management

-(**remove this note/placeholder**: this is where your 3.3 volt switching regulator, any other needed power regulator, and power source {if applicable} **THAT WERE SELECTED**)
+Subsystem A3 will utilized a shared 9V input power and use a Voltage regualtor from 9V to 3.3V which will be the voltage needed to operate the ESP.
+The regualtor will be ___ and will ensure the bluetooth connection works.

 For more details, review the ["Appendix - Component Selection Process - Power Management"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/Appendix/01-Componet-Selection/Component-Selection-Process/#power-management) selection.